isabella232/journeys.en/help/using/alpha/alpha-events.md

 1. Share the source Data ID with your Alpha program point of contact.

-This enables the Analytics data connector for that report suite.
+This enables the Analytics source connector for that report suite.
 Whenever the data comes in, it is transformed into an Experience event and sent into Adobe Experience Platform.

 ![](../assets/alpha-event9.png)